-Switch OFF the WATER HEATER breaker on the AC distribution panel, if installed.
+1. Switch OFF the WATER HEATER breaker on the AC distribution panel.

 - 2. Open all fresh water faucets (hot and cold).
 Leave the faucets open. - 3.
 Switch ON the FRESH WATER breaker(s) on the DC distribution panel. - Allow the water to run until the tank is empty.
-The tank is empty when all faucets no longer produce a stream of water. - 5.
+The tank is empty when all faucets no longer produce a stream of water - 5.
 Switch OFF the FRESH WATER breaker(s). - Remove the hoses from the input and output sides of the fresh water pump(s), and let the pump(s) and hoses drain into the bilge.
-The fresh water pump(s) are located in the mechanical space. - Switch ON the FRESH WATER breaker(s) for 3-5 seconds to remove the water from the bottom of the pump housing(s).
-Turn OFF the FRESH WATER breaker(s). - 8.
-If installed, drain all water from the water heater.
-Refer to section 5, Plumbing Systems, and the water heater user manual for the draining procedure.
+The fresh water pump(s) are located in the engine room. - Switch ON the FRESH WATER breaker(s) for 3-5 seconds to remove the water from the bottom of the pump housing(s) and then turn OFF the fresh water breakers. - 8.
+If installed, drain all water from the optional water heater.
+The water heater is located outboard of the aft engine room to starboard, and may be accessed through a panel below the starboard gunwale outboard of the helm.
+Refer to the water heater user manual for the draining procedure.